jvishnu40/jvishnu40.github.io/_posts/2019-08-09-AWS-Unit-Test.md

 * __git:__ Do I also need to introduce git, seriously?
 * __make:__ Linux build tool to execute task in easy way

-# Detailed Discussion
+# Discussion

-* At first make sure that you have git, ruby, bundler, make and terraform installed in your system.
+* At first make sure that you have git, ruby, bundler and terraform installed in your system.

 * In the next step, clone [this](https://github.com/shudarshon/terraform-aws-unit-test) git repository.
 This repository holds tiny Configurations for testing terraform code against AWS.
 The project structure looks like following ![Project Structure](/assets/img/2019-08-09.png)*Project Structure*.